This tutorial shows you how to work with the Review and Comment features in Acrobat X. See what the all-new Acrobat DC can do for you.

-This video tutorial explains how to use the new sticky notes and highlight text tools for commenting on PDF files with the free Adobe Reader X. A PDF file can also be saved in Acrobat X to enable additional collaboration features for Reader users, but the two new tools are always available.
+This video tutorial explains how to use the sticky notes and highlight text tools for commenting on PDF files with the free Reader.
+A PDF file can also be saved in Acrobat X to enable additional collaboration features for Reader users, but the two tools are always available.

 Kurt Foss December 3, 2010